 'all' means the whole process instance is deleted.

-For other options checkout the Configuration Description of the mode property.
+For other options checkout the Configuration Description of the processDataCleanupMode property.
+Note that the previously described behavior doesn’t apply to decision instances since they will always be completely deleted.

 To setup different